patrick-doyle/CrossBow/README.md

 TwistVolley
 ===========

-Extension to the Volley library adding an easy to use wrapper around volley that sets up the RequestQueue and Image cache for the ImageLoader.
+Extension to the Volley library adding an easy to use wrapper around Volley that sets up the RequestQueue and Image cache for the ImageLoader.

 Also provides an easy Picasso https://square.github.io/picasso/ inspired image loading system based on the ImageLoader.

-TwistVolley does not modify the voley library in any way so If you already use Volley then integrating this into your project should be easy.
+TwistVolley does not modify the Volley library in any way so If you already use Volley then integrating this into your project should be easy.

 Http Requests
 ------